-27.2 Terminals for the connection of external equipotential bonding conductors shall allow the connection of conductors having nominal cross-sectional areas of 2,5 mm to 6 mm and shall not be used to provide earthing continuity between different parts of the appliance.
+27.2 Terminals for the connection of external equipotential bonding conductors shall allow the connection of conductors having nominal cross-sectional areas of 2,5 mm2 to 6 mm2 and shall not be used to provide earthing continuity between different parts of the appliance.
 It shall not be possible to loosen the conductors without the aid of a TOOL.